SarielMa/SPIE2024-code/ObjectDetection/README.md

-## Adaptive Adversarial Training to Improve Adversarial Robustness of DNNs for Medical Image Segmentation and Detection
+## A general approach to improve adversarial robustness of DNNs for medical image segmentation and detection

 To install the basic yolov5, please refer to  https://github.com/ultralytics/yolov5